 Naseby has a strong sense of community.
 The residents and absentee property owners are a diverse mix of people of varying ages, stages and interests who have real respect for the individual.
-This inclusive, collaborative environment is reflected in the strong connection between people and Naseby's ability to pull together to achieve major goals, such as the establishment of the Maniototo Curling International and hosting of the Winter Games curling event.
+This inclusive, collaborative environment is reflected in the strong connection between people and Naseby's ability to pull together to achieve major goals.
+This is reflective of the wider Maniototo area in activities such as the establishment of the Maniototo Curling International and hosting of the Winter Games curling event.